 ASX Listing Rule 4.10.3 requires ASX listed companies to report on the extent to which they have followed the ASX Corporate Governance Principles and Recommendations ("ASX Principles") released by the ASX Corporate Governance Council ("CGC").
 The ASX Principles require the board to consider carefully the development and adoption of appropriate corporate governance policies and practices founded on the ASX Principles.
 A description of the Company's main corporate governance practices is set out below.
-All these practices, unless otherwise stated, were in place for the entire financial year ended 31 December 2020.
-They comply with the 4th Edition of the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations.
+All these practices, unless otherwise stated, were in place for the entire financial year ended 31 December 2021.
+They comply with the 4th Edition of the ASX Corporate Governance Principles and Recommendations.1

-The Company's website at www.manasresources.com contains a corporate governance section that includes copies of the Company's corporate governance policies.
+The Company's website at www.turacogold.com.au contains a corporate governance section that includes copies of the Company's corporate governance policies.

-D ' ' 1 1 T 1'1 ( C 1 C , 1 1 1 .
-Principle 1.
-Lay solid f toundations for management: and oversight

-Principle 2.
-Structure the board to add value

-Principle 3.
-Instil a culture of acting lawfully, ethically and responsibly

-Principle 4.
-Safeguard the integrity of corporate reports

-Principle 5.
-Make timely and balanced disclosure

-Principle 6.
-Respect the rights of security holders

-Principle 7.
-Recognise and manage risk

-Principle 8.
+- Principle 1.
+Lay solid foundations for management and oversight - Principle 2.
+Structure the board to add value - Principle 3.
+Instil a culture of acting lawfully, ethically and responsibly - Principle 4.
+Safeguard the integrity of corporate reports - Principle 5.
+Make timely and balanced disclosure - Principle 6.
+Respect the rights of security holders - Principle 7.
+Recognise and manage risk - Principle 8.
 Remunerate fairly and responsibly

-&lt;sup>1The 4th Edition of ASX Corporate Governance Council's Corporate Governance Principles and Recommendations took effect for the Company's financial year commencing 1 January 2020 and has been adopted as appropriate from that date.
+1The 4th Edition of ASX Corporate Governance Council's Corporate Governance Principles and Recommendations took effect for the Company's financial year commencing 1 January 2020 and has been adopted as appropriate from that date.